TU Student Emergency Funds

-Managed by the Office of the Vice President for Student Affairs, the Student Emergency Grant Fund is made possible by generous donors.
+Managed by Student Outreach and Support (SOS), the Student Emergency Grant Fund is made possible by generous donors.
 It is intended to provide one-time, short-term relief for students experiencing immediate financial hardship.

 About